The Music Room (short story): Publication

 "The Music Room" was initially published in Playboy magazine in November 2016.
 It was included in the 2016 anthology In Sunlight or in Shadow: Stories Inspired by the Paintings of Edward Hopper edited by Lawrence Block.
 An audio recording of the story was included with the audiobook of Gwendy's Button Box.
 In July 2024, King noted that "The Music Room" had been omitted from his 2024 short story collection You Like It Darker due to him forgetting about it, but that it would "probably" be included in the paperback edition.
+In 2025, "The Music Room" was collected in the paperback edition of You Like It Darker.

 Reception

 Writing for Screen Rant, Alisha Grauso described "The Music Room" as "a quick but effective story utilizing Stephen King's greatest strength, albeit in a different setting: the monstrous hiding just underneath a seemingly idyllic, normal setting."
-Reviewing In Sunlight or In Shadow: Stories Inspired by the Paintings of Edward Hopper for The New York Review of Books, Michael J. McCann stated "...the anthology would not have been complete without Stephen King’s 'The Music Room,' inspired by the Hopper painting Room in New York (1932).
+Reviewing In Sunlight or In Shadow: Stories Inspired by the Paintings of Edward Hopper for The New York Review of Books, Michael J. McCann stated "...the anthology would not have been complete without Stephen King's 'The Music Room,' inspired by the Hopper painting Room in New York (1932).
 Master of the thousand-page bestseller, King proved he can also produce short fiction with a story that moves from an innocuous interior scene featuring a man and woman passing time in a room to a chilling, horrifying revelation of cold-blooded cruelty that only King could pull off."
 Reviewing the collection for the Chicago Review of Books, Amy Brady described "The Music Room" as being "only tangentially related" to the painting that inspired it, noting King's "delightfully twisted perspective".
 Reviewing the collection for The Woven Tale Press, DeWitt Henry cited "The Music Room" as an example of a "[mystery] of situation rather than of heart" with "the lure of O. Henry snapper plots, or of Roald Dahl or Rod Serling, combined with gleeful cynicism".
 Publishers Weekly described "The Music Room" as "disturbingly ghoulish".
 Mike Finn described the story as "short, stylised and delightfully dark and twisted".